Skip to main content

 Understanding the Hormonal Symphony

-It is helpful to view your as a finely tuned orchestra, with each hormone playing a specific instrument.
+It is helpful to view your endocrine system as a finely tuned orchestra, with each hormone playing a specific instrument.
 Estrogen and testosterone work in concert to maintain skeletal health.
 While estrogen is well-known for its protective effects on bone, primarily by slowing down bone resorption, testosterone actively promotes bone formation.

 Both are essential for a harmonious outcome.
 The menopausal transition, which involves a significant drop in estrogen, accelerates bone loss.
 The preceding and concurrent decline in testosterone contributes significantly to this process, creating a scenario where bone breakdown outpaces bone building.
 Addressing this hormonal shift is a critical component of a proactive wellness strategy.